SpenceKonde/rngBetter/README.md

 while(!seed_xor16(rng16::timeADCtoSeed(analogReadEnh(MY_FLOATING_PIN, ADC_ACC64), 16, micros()));
 // If your code does not wait on anything external this is no better than 1.
 But if it does it adds some entropy.
+// note that micros() gets truncated to the low 16 bits.
 ```

 Normally the raw accumulation values aren't good because the lower bits are just noise.
 But that's what we want here!